neutrome-labs/open-ai-router-v2/docs/ai_chat_completions_flow.md

-# OpenAI Chat Completions Data Flow
+# Chat Completions Data Flow

-This document describes how HTTP requests and responses (headers and bodies) flow through the `ai_openai_chat_completions` Caddy module.
+This document describes how HTTP requests and responses (headers and bodies) flow through the `ai_chat_completions` Caddy module.

 ## High-Level Architecture